Drakynfly/HeartGraph/README.md

 ## Modules
 ### Heart
 The core of HeartGraph.
-Defines the core types used to build a graph: `UHeartGraph`, `UHeartGraphNode`, and `UHeartGraphPin`, as well as a registry subsystem that ties them together.
+Defines the core types used to build a graph: `UHeartGraph`, `UHeartGraphNode`, and `UHeartGraphSchema`, as well as a registry subsystem that ties them together.

 ### Blood
 What flows through a heart?
 Blood, of course.
 Blood is the data shuttler for heart graphs, a variant data type system, designed for interoperability with FProperties, as well as quick, efficient access from both c++ and BP.